Best holiday destinations in South America

 In Central America, Costa Rica has quickly emerged as one of the most popular destinations in the region, mainly for its diverse natural environment that encompasses mountains, volcanoes, wildlife, rainforest and beach.
 It’s also a small country with good-quality hotels, an excellent road network and a reputation for safety, so it’s easy to get about by road.

+You can combine Costa Rica with Panama or Cuba.
 You can also take a volunteering holiday in Costa Rica, combining a tour of jungles, volcanoes and beaches with work on a project to introduce animals back into the wild.

 Other holidays in South and Central America